Endowed Full Professor

 Dissertation Title: A boost current source inverter-based generator-converter topology for direct drive wind turbines.

-Currently working at National Renewable Energy Laboratory (NREL), Golden, Colorado.
+Currently working for DNV.
+She previously worked at National Renewable Energy Laboratory (NREL), Golden, Colorado.

 Akanksha Singh was born in Varanasi, India, in 1987.
 She received the B.E. degree from Bengal Engineering and Science University, Howrah, West Bengal, India in 2010.
 She worked from 2010 to 2012 as a Research and Development Engineer in ESAB India Limited.
 She received her Ph.D. degree from the Department of Electrical and Computer Engineering, Kansas State University in 2017.
 Her research interests include the application of power electronics in renewable energy systems, power electronic converters, and renewable energy systems.
 Dr. Singh is currently working for National Renewable Energy Laboratory (NREL) in Colorado.